SayedTahsin/Express-Mongo-Supabase/README.md

 <a href="https://github.com/SayedTahsin/Hono-Bun-Mongo">Same project build with Hono.js on Bun Enviromnet & Used MongoDB</a>
 <br>
-<a href="https://github.com/SayedTahsin/Routine-Hono">Same project build with Hono.js on Cloudflare-wrokers Enviromnet & Used D1 Sqlite Database And Firebase Auth</a>
+<a href="https://github.com/SayedTahsin/Routine-Hono">Same project build with Hono.js on Cloudflare-wrokers Enviromnet & Used D1 Sqlite Database</a>

 *** Decided to re-write the project Using Hono & Bun as I couldn't find any good free hosting site for express server